segmentio/golines/README.md

 #### Chained method splitting

-There are several ways to split lines that are part of [method chains](https://en.wikipedia.org/wiki/Method_chaining).
+There are several possible ways to split lines that are part of [method chains](https://en.wikipedia.org/wiki/Method_chaining).
 The original approach taken by `golines` was to split on the args, e.g.: